yjyolandeyan/currency_converter/README.md

 <img width="540" alt="Screenshot 2024-04-30 at 6 55 29 PM" src="https://github.com/yjyolandeyan/currency_converter/assets/158221697/c89e7377-c025-42fd-b786-d82c147058e5">

-Thank you so much for using our chrome extension and we hope you like it.
+Thank you so much for using our Chrome extension and we hope you like it.

 # Why?

 Our Chrome Extension solves the inconvenience, time-consuming nature, and accuracy concerns associated with manually converting currencies while browsing the internet.
 By seamlessly integrating into the browser, it provides real-time conversion rates, a user-friendly interface, and customization options for preferences.
 Users can now quickly and accurately convert currencies without leaving their current webpage, significantly enhancing their browsing experience.

 ## Problem Statement

-[Describe the problem that your Chrome Extension will solve.
-What are the pain points that users experience?
-How does your extension address these pain points?]

 Our Chrome Extension solves the inconvenience, time-consuming nature, and accuracy concerns associated with manually converting currencies while browsing the internet.
 By seamlessly integrating into the browser, it provides real-time conversion rates, a user-friendly interface, and customization options for preferences.
 Users can now quickly and accurately convert currencies without leaving their current webpage, significantly enhancing their browsing experience.

 ## Target Audience

-[Identify the target audience for your Chrome Extension.
-Who will benefit from using your extension?
-What are the main characteristics of your target audience?]

 The target audience for our Chrome Extension includes: